yadia/ESP32thingLEDlights/README.md

 This repo is a instruction manual on how to use the Sparkfun ESP32 Thing to control LED Light strip.
 The advantage of using the ESP32 Thing is that you have access to both WiFi for remote control and Bluetooth (BT 4.0) for local control.

+### Why the SparkFun ESP32 Thing?
+Sparkfun has made it very easy to use the ESP32 from out of the box.
+One of the biggest painpoints when developing with the ESP32 is the need for a programmer and to handle the power surger carefully.
+The ESP32 Thing board takes care of everything so you can focus on programming.
+Best yet it has I/O to plug a LiPo battery for when you are done with your sktech or you can power it through USB.

+**My Favorite Features of this board**
+- 3 SPI interfaces
+- 3 UART interfaces
+- Two I2C interfaces
+- 2 digital-to-analog converters (DAC)
+- Two I2S interfaces
+- Power 2.2V - 3.6V / direct to usb 5V
+- Wifi 802.11 b/g/e/o
+- WPA/WAP2
+- Bluetooth 4.2 / BLE
+- on board Temperature Sensor
+- on board HAll Sensor
+- 520kB internal SRAM
+- 4MB external flash
+- Dual-core 32 bit

 ## Bill of Materials

 ### Hardware